 Initiated in 2008, the Dr. David L. Crawford Lifetime Achievement Award commemorates IDA Co-Founder and former Executive Director Dave Crawford for his indelible mark on the preservation of the nighttime sky.
 This prestigious award is presented to individuals who, in the course of their lifetime, have contributed an extraordinary effort to light pollution abatement.

 Nominations must include the individual’s name, the number of years he or she has been active in light pollution abatement education, and the supporting rationale for the lifetime achievement award (i.e., significant achievements in recent years).
-The This award is determined but the IDA Board of Directors.
+This award is determined by the IDA Board of Directors.

 Past recipients include: